Does homeowners insurance renew automatically?

 How can I get homeowners insurance after nonrenewal?

 If your home insurance company sends you a notice of nonrenewal, you'll likely have to start shopping around for a replacement policy.
 But before doing that, double check to see if you were lawfully dropped from your policy.
 If the insurance company broke any rules or didn't provide a reason for nonrenewal when they were supposed to, you may be able to appeal their decision and keep your coverage.

 State insurance departments have regulations in place to keep insurance companies in check.
 These regulations stipulate when insurers can and cannot cancel policies or increase insurance premiums and they also have rules for nonrenewal.

-In New York, for example, an insurance company must give you 45–60 days notice from when you’re informed of nonrenewal until the end of your policy term.
+In New York, for example, an insurance company must give you 45 to 60 days notice from when you’re informed of nonrenewal until the end of your policy term.
 Insurers are also required to provide a reason for nonrenewal.

-If you think the reason for nonrenewal is unfair, you can file a complaint with your state’s insurance department or an associated department.
+If you think the reason for nonrenewal is unfair, you can file a complaint with your state’s insurance department.

 Since your mortgage lender is listed as an additional insured on the policy, they will likely also be sent a notice of nonrenewal by your insurance company.